-Want to lay your lawn with turf but don’t want to pay for a professional?
+Want to lay your lawn with turf?
 No problem, read these tips on laying your own turf.
+It'll be perfect in time for spring!

 You need to dig deep, for a sustainable lawn the grass needs to get its roots deep in the ground.
 Ideally between 100mm and 150mm of good soil, it needs to be able to draw nutrients and water continuously.